BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'transition support to customers internal it team', gaining insight or progressing in your evaluation.

-## Conduct final project review and closure <!-- dc-card: {"label": ["run phase"], "cardName": "Conduct final project review and closure"} dc-card -->
+## Conduct final project review and closure

 ### Conduct final project review and closure